IEC 60287 Current Capacity of Cables - An Introduction

 At thermal equilibrium these will be equal and can be rearranged to give the cable current carrying capacity (in Ampere):

-As an example, consider finding the current carrying capacity of a 50 mm2 conductor, with XPLE insulation which is buried in concrete (with a thermal conductivity of 2 K.m/W) and with an ambient temperature of 25 °C
+As an example, consider finding the current carrying capacity of a 50 mm2 conductor, with XPLE insulation directly buried (with an insulation thermal resistance of 5.88 K.m/W and soil thermal thermal resistance of 2.5 K.m/W) and at an ambient temperature of 25 °C

 by using the related resources links given at the end of the posts, we are able to find the following: